 16.13 Governing Law, Jurisdiction and Region-Specific Terms.
 Governing law, jurisdiction, and other region-specific terms are set out below:

 US, North and South America, Asia Pacific, and Rest of World.
 For customers located in the United States, North and South America, Asia Pacific (excluding Australia and New Zealand), and any other jurisdiction not covered by the region-specific terms below (Rest of World), the following terms apply:

 Governing Law; Jurisdiction and Venue.
-This Agreement is governed by the laws of the State of California and the United States, without regard to choice or conflict of law rules thereof.
-The exclusive jurisdiction and venue for actions related to the subject matter of this Agreement are the state courts located in Santa Clara County, California or the United States District Court for the Northern District of California, and both parties submit to the personal jurisdiction of these courts.
+This Agreement is governed by the laws of the State of Illinois and the United States, without regard to choice or conflict of law rules thereof.
+The exclusive jurisdiction and venue for actions related to the subject matter of this Agreement are the state courts located in Cook County, Illinois or the United States District Court for the State of Illinois, and both parties submit to the personal jurisdiction of these courts.

 HIPAA non-compliance.
 Customer acknowledges that TEC is not a Business Associate or subcontractor (as those terms are defined in HIPAA) and that the TEC Service is not HIPAA compliant.
 “HIPAA” means the Health Insurance Portability and Accountability Act and related amendments and regulations as updated or replaced.
 “Regulated Data” includes HIPAA-regulated data and data covered under the Gramm-Leach-Bliley Act (or related rules or regulations) as updated or replaced.